leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 {% endhighlight %}

-Now compile the project using `cargo run`.
+Now run the project using `cargo run`.
 Whoops -- you should see the following error:

 {% highlight bash %}
 "2:14 error: the trait `core::marker::Sized` is not implemented for the type `str` [E0277]"